hl7au/au-fhir-test-data/README.md

 ### 3. Labelling
 Help us categorise the issue by adding relevant labels (e.g., bug).
 This helps us prioritise and address the issues more efficiently.

+### Resolving Issues
+To support effective issue resolution, reporters may be engaged in the review process to help confirm that resolutions address their concerns.
+This can involve notifying the reporter when a fix is implemented and inviting them to validate the solution or provide feedback before the issue is formally closed.

 ### Questions?
 If you have a question, the best place to start is Zulip e.g. the https://chat.fhir.org/#narrow/stream/179173-australia/topic/AU.20FHIR.20Test.20Data topic